Julian Yacoub Mourad: Biography

 In March 2022 he oversaw the start of restoration work at the Monastery of Saint Elian, which had been destroyed by IS militants.
 In June 2022 he was elected as Archbishop of Homs by the Synod of Bishops of the Syriac Catholic Church, and his appointment was confirmed by Pope Francis on 7 January 2023.
 His consecration as bishop took place on 3 March 2023, at the Holy Spirit Cathedral in Homs, with his principal consecrator being Ignace Joseph III Younan, the Patriarch of Antioch of the Syriacs.
-Also present at his consecration were Cardinal Mario Zenari, the apostolic nuncio to Syria, Melkite Greek Catholic Patriarch Youssef Absi, Syriac Orthodox Patriarch Mar Ignatius Aphrem II, and many bishops.
+Also present at his consecration were Cardinal Mario Zenari, the apostolic nuncio to Syria, Melkite Greek Catholic Patriarch Youssef Absi, Syriac Orthodox Patriarch His Holiness Moran Mor Ignatius Aphrem II, and many bishops.
 Mourad took the name Julian Yacoub as a bishop.
 Until then the archeparchy (Note: An archeparchy is the Eastern Catholic equivalent of an archdiocese in the Latin Church.) of Homs has not had an archbishop since the death of Théophile Philippe Barakat in 2020.
 The archeparchy that Mourad presides over includes the Monastery of Saint Elian and al-Qaryatayn, and while it is a metropolitan see without any suffragan dioceses, it includes the titular sees of Hama and Nabk.
 Since becoming archbishop, he has worked to reestablish regional committees for the purpose of training catechists across Syria, being responsible for catechism in the entire country.